 The social media is all about communicating with people of interest.
-It is no surprise that communications majors, who are trained to analyze patterns of communication, are well qualified to help organizations leverage their brands within the social media.
+It is no surprise that communications majors, who are trained to analyze patterns of communication, are well qualified to help organizations leverage their brands within social media.

-6. Human Resources Professional
+6. Human Resources Specialist

-Human Resources professionals are responsible for communication intensive functions within organizations including recruiting staff, orienting new employees, developing training programs, conveying policies to staff, educating employees about benefits and creating employee newsletters.
+Human resources professionals are responsible for communication-intensive functions within organizations including recruiting staff, orienting new employees, developing training programs, conveying policies to staff, educating employees about benefits, and creating employee newsletters.

 7. Business Reporter

 The proliferation of financial and business media has opened up opportunities for communications majors with an interest in business and finance.
 Business reporters tap journalistic writing skills to cover developments within businesses, industry and the economy in general for websites, television stations, newspapers, and magazines.
 They must be able to convey business information in language understandable by the general public.